How to Manage Your own Dedicated Development Team

 Before we begin, it’s worth mentioning that every organization has its own practices and philosophy that define how they build relationships with its dedicated development teams.
 Some companies, for example, want their distributed teams to have more autonomy, while others prefer to check in with their team members as frequently as possible.
 That’s why it’s hard to find a one-size-fits-all approach for managing a dedicated software development team.
 Instead of doing that we prefer to share ways that can help you establish and improve your approach to working with dedicated software development teams.
 Let’s dive in!

-It's impossible to stay dedicated to something you don't understand.
-Not only can opaque expectations send the team into the depth of confusion, but you also risk losing control over your project.
+It’s impossible to stay dedicated to something you don’t understand.
+Not only can opaque expectations send your dedicated development team into the depth of confusion, but you also risk losing control over your project.
 Thus, be sure you communicate your expectations and get them across explicitly and clearly.
-Here's how you can do it:
+Here’s how you can do it:

 Make it official.
 Before you communicate your expectations, it’s a good idea to write them down, so you can review the document later and make amendments (if any) along the way.
 Below are the examples of what you may want to expect from your dedicated software development team: